mdeweerd/zha-toolkit/README.md

 ## Configure reporting

-You can set the minimum and maximum delay between two reports and set the level of change required to report a value (before the maximum delay is expired).
+Set the minimum and maximum delay between two reports and set the level of change required to report a value (before the maximum delay is expired).